shresthaprayush2/LinearRegressionPresidentHeight/README.md

 # LinearRegressionPresidentHeight

-A simple demonstration of Linear Regression Algorithm Using Scikit Larn
+A simple demonstration of Linear Regression Algorithm Using Scikit Learn